babylonhealth/DrawerKit/README.md

 on the drawer when it's in its partially expanded state will trigger it to transition to its fully expanded state.

+- Added some under-the-hood improvements in preparation for adding upcoming new features.

 ## What version of iOS does it require or support?

 __DrawerKit__ is compatible with iOS 10 and above.